OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 We spoke to three councils (Redcar & Cleveland, Leeds, Kings Lynn & West Norfolk) about their experiences with webchat as part of research into implementing a solution, which is when we came across [Kings Lynn & West Norfolk's Contact Us page](https://www.west-norfolk.gov.uk/contact).

+As there was capital funding set aside or implementing webchat, we saw an opportunity to bring two sets of business needs together to create a

 ## What we learned

 * We didn't do enough to research what our users really wanted